Why your business could benefit from going hybrid

 Kia’s diverse range of hybrid technologies gives you the option to choose a car that’s both convenient and cost effective.

 Embracing hybrid technology is a simple, effective way to reduce your business’ running costs.
-Whether you’re looking for a mild hybrid, self-charging hybrid or a plug-in hybrid, there’s a range of Kia models to suit your business needs.
+Whether you’re looking for a hybrid, mild hybrid or a plug-in hybrid, there’s a range of Kia models to suit your business needs.
 So, is it time for you to Go Hybrid?
 Below, we explore the differences between Kia’s hybrid powertrains, and how they could make your business more cost-effective.

 Mild hybrid – a simple way to improve fuel economy